 Succulent green leaves grow in small rosettes (no larger than 3″ or 4″ inches across) on long stems.

-The green leaves are covered thickly with white hairs (similar to Echeveria setosa) which help protect them from the harsh rays of the sun.
+The green leaves of Echeveria pulvinata are covered thickly with white hairs (similar to Echeveria setosa) which help protect them from the harsh rays of the sun.

-Environmental stresses such as high heat, low heat or tremendous amounts of direct sunlight cause Ruby Blush to develop tinges of red along the leaf margins.
+Environmental stresses such as high heat, low heat, or tremendous amounts of direct sunlight cause Ruby Blush Echeveria to develop tinges of red along the leaf margins.

 In lower hardiness zones these are tender succulents better suited for life indoors on a bright sunny windowsill.

-Use a standard well-draining cactus mix or create your own potting soil using one part peat moss, one part loam and two-parts sand.
+Use a standard well-draining cactus mix or create your own potting soil using one part peat moss, one part loam, and two-part sand.
+The soil mix must have good drainage.

 It’s best to repot at the end of the flowering season but before cold weather arrives.
 Allow the soil to dry out before repotting.

-Remove the plant from its pot and knock any old soil loose from the roots.
+Remove Echeveria pulvinata from its pot and knock any old soil loose from the roots.
 If the cactus has any injuries, treat them with a fungicide.

 Repot into a slightly larger container than the container the plant has come from.

-Use fresh, clean cactus soil mix.
+Use fresh, clean succulent soil mix or porous soil.
 Allow the plant to settle in for about a week before watering.

 Grooming & Maintenance

-As your Ruby Slippers grows, remember to remove any dead leaves from its base.
-Leaving them in place may cause fungal disease and rot.
+As your Ruby Slippers grow, remember to remove any dead leaves from its base.
+Leaving the dead leaves in place may cause fungal disease and rot.

 Additionally, dead leaves create an excellent hiding place for pests.